Content for the general public

 - if the content was supplied by a designer or photographer employed to write text or take photographs for the website, the copyright situation will depend on the nature of the agreement between the University and the contractor

 - when you employ a consultant (who is not an employee of the University of Sydney) to supply content for a website, you should arrange for a written contract that deals with such matters as the ownership of copyright, the use that may be made of the material and the moral rights of the creator.
-See the University’s client-photographer agreement (Word doc).
+See the University’s client-photographer agreement available on the Intranet (Word doc).

 The Copyright Act does not give the University the right to make third party copyright material available to the general public via its websites or to use such material for any commercial purpose.
 The copyright owner’s permission will be required before you can upload their material.